Auto1111SDK/Auto1111SDK/README.md

 ## Limitations

 - No support for Stable Diffusion XL checkpoints on GPUs.
-Will be adding this soon
+- No support Hires Fix and Refiner parameters for inference.
+- No support for Lora's
+- No support for Face restoration
+- No support for Dreambooth training script.

+We will be adding support for these features very soon (in the priority of their order).
+We also accept any contributions to work on these issues!

 ## Contributing